 — Tim Miller (@Timodc) January 10, 2019

-It’s worth noting Graham was quite the critic of executive overreach when the White House was in the hands of another political party, writing in 2014:
+It’s worth noting Graham was once a critic of executive overreach when the White House was in the hands of another political party, writing in 2014:

 This overreach by President Obama is breathtaking, and every American should be unnerved by the implications of this decision.
 The executive action is unprecedented and tramples on the concept of constitutional checks and balances.

 There is also the dangerous precedent that this move sets.
-We should not give Democrats any reason to abuse executive power upon a Democrat’s return to the White House.
-If President Trump sets this state with this “national emergency,” it almost guarantees that the next Democratic President will declare a “national emergency” to tackle issues like climate change.
-And I can assure you won’t like the steps the Democrat president takes while Republicans in Congress sit helplessly by, all because such executive overreach is part of the slippery slope they themselves not only allowed but applauded.
+We should not give Democrats any reason or ability to abuse executive power upon a Democrat’s return to the White House.
+If President Trump sets this stage with this “national emergency,” it almost guarantees that the next Democratic President will declare a “national emergency” to tackle issues like climate change.
+And I can assure you that you won’t like the steps the Democrat president takes while Republicans in Congress sit helplessly by, all because such executive overreach is part of the slippery slope they themselves not only allowed but applauded.

 Every time one of these lines are crossed I say the same thing: Just think about whether or not you want your opponents to have this power when they're in charge.
 If the answer is no, you should object to it now. https://t.co/KSJtJhbcWI